 Getting in the Classroom

-Once you’ve passed your background check and TB test, you’ll be able to start subbing in many Washington D.C. schools as a Swing Education substitute teacher!
+Once you’ve passed your education check, background check, and Work History review, you’ll be able to start subbing in many Washington D.C. schools as a Swing Education substitute teacher!
 You can also explore subbing directly for an area school.

 Some of the reasons why Washington D.C. educators like to sub with Swing Education include: